mercymuiruri-hue/mercymuirurihue/README.md

 ## About Me
 - I am pursuing a diploma in Accounting and Finance at Kiriri Women’s University of Science and Technology, and I'm currently working toward my CPA qualification.
 - I'm interested in financial analysis, data management, and learning how tech tools can automate and simplify accounting processes.
-- I'm looking to collaborate on beginner-friendly open-source projects, digital assignments, and learning Git workflows.
+- I'm looking to collaborate on digital assignments, and learning Git workflows.

 ## Skills I'm Building
-- Git and GitHub
 - Financial Modeling & Accountancy
 - Data Analysis Basics